ATC’s Pollinator Habitat Program 2020

 Free Milkweeds for Restoration Projects

-Monarch Watch and our partner nurseries have distributed 590,000 free milkweeds for habitat restoration since the program began in 2015.
-Thank you to our funding sources and everyone who has worked so hard to plant and care for these milkweeds.
+Monarch Watch and our partner nurseries have distributed over 650,000 free milkweeds for monarch butterfly habitat restoration since the program began in 2015.
+Thank you to our funding sources and everyone who has worked so hard to plant and care for these milkweeds!

 Free Milkweeds for Schools and Nonprofits